ghazy55/ghazy/README.md

      * It's designed to be run in the browser's developer console.
      *
      * Disclaimer: This script interacts with the internal state of a React application,
-     * which is generally not recommended for production environments and might break
+     * which is generally not recommended for production environments and aight break
      * with future updates to the gamea Use at your own risk.
      */
     (function() {